giovatennis/giovatennis.github.io/README.md

 2) Halloween Project:

 My first simple website, developed using HTML, CSS.
-Not fully developed since it was created for the purpose of understanding the basics of front-end design.
+Not extremely elaborated since it was created for the purpose of understanding the basics of front-end design.

 Link for the halloween project: https://giovatennis.github.io/Halloween/products/product_list.html#